 Epiglottitis

-It’s important to note that epiglottitis is considered an emergency, so if you are having trouble swallowing and breathing, accompanied by excessive drool, fever, or a muffled or hoarse voice, seek emergency care.
+An injured epiglottitis is considered an emergency, so if you are having trouble swallowing and breathing, accompanied by excessive drool, fever, or a muffled or hoarse voice, seek emergency care.

 Bell’s Palsy

 Bell’s palsy14 is a neurological condition that causes sudden weakness in the muscles, usually on one side of the face.

 Scientists aren’t exactly sure what causes this aside from some sort of swelling or irritation of the nerve that controls those facial muscles.
-It may be more likely to occur after a viral infection.14

-Patients with this condition look like one side of their face has drooped; however, it’s usually temporary and resolves itself within months.
+It may be more likely to occur after a viral infection.
+People with this condition leads to facial drooping on one side.
+It’s usually temporary and resolves itself within months.
 During this time, the muscles in the face may become too weak or paralyzed, resulting in excessive saliva excretion.14

 Guillain-Barre Syndrome

 Guillain-Barre Syndrome15 is a serious autoimmune condition.
 The nerve cells become damaged or frayed because the body begins attacking them as a misguided immune response.
 When the nerves no longer function properly, muscle weakness and even paralysis can occur.
-Drooling is one of the many manifestations of this disease.15
+Drooling is one of the many manifestations of this disease.

 Dental Issues